 - ¼ cup chopped fresh parsley

 - In a stock pot over medium high heat, add the bacon and cook until crisp.
+Remove bacon and set aside in a bowl.
 There should be about ¼ cup of fat rendered from the bacon.
 You can eyeball it.
 If there’s more, pour off and reserved for another use.
 Just store it in the fridge until needed.
-Remove some of the bacon and set aside if you like for garnish.

 - Add the onions and cook until softened, about 8 minutes.
 Add the garlic and cook until fragrant, about 30 seconds or so.